Persistence and Ball Exponents for Gaussian Stationary Processes: Introduction

 whenever the limit exists.
 These are the persistence and ball exponents of the Gaussian stationary sequence generated by sampling $f$ in $\D$-intervals.
 Our next result provides conditions for convergence of $\theta_{\rho;\D}^\ell$ to $\theta_{\rho}^\ell$ and of $\psi_{\rho;\D}^\ell$ to $\psi_\rho^\ell$, as the sampling interval $\D$ approaches $0$. \begin{thm} Let $\ell\in\R$ and $\rho\in\cL$.
 Then: \begin{enumerate}[{\rm (I)}] \item $ \lim\limits_{\D\to 0}\psi^\ell_{\rho;\D}= \psi^\ell_{\rho}. $ \item $ \lim\limits_{\D\to 0 }\theta^\ell_{\rho;\D}= \theta^\ell_{\rho}, $ provided that $\rho\in\cM$ has compact support. \end{enumerate} \end{thm}

 \begin{rmk}{\rm The second part of Theorem \ref{thm: sample} may be extended to non-compactly supported spectral measures with sufficient rate of decay at infinity (for instance, ones which have density $\rho'$ satisfying $\sup_{\lm\in\R} |\lm|^{1+\eta} \rho'(\lm)<\infty$ for some $\eta>0$).
 However, it does not extend to all $\rho\in \cL \cap \cM$.
-A counter-example is provided in Section \ref{subs:non-convergence}. }\end{rmk}
+A counter-example is provided by Proposition~\ref{prop:non-convergence}. }\end{rmk}

 \begin{rmk} {\rm As we have mentioned earlier, Theorems~\ref{thm: main exist}, \ref{thm: nontrivial ball}, \ref{thm: singular} and \ref{thm: cont} hold true also for Gaussian processes in discrete time.
 The proofs remain valid without any change.
 For such processes the condition $\rho \in \cL$ holds trivially. }\end{rmk}